Procedure: Student academic study load and progression (coursework)

 - Students apply for an overload on the approved University proforma and submit it to their College office for consideration.

-- Where the student’s record meets the criteria specified in the Student Academic Study Load and Progression Policy, the College overrides unit limits (Max Total Units) on Term Activation > Enrolment Limit in HRSA to the approved unit limit.
+- Where the student’s record meets the criteria specified in the Student Academic Study Load and Progression Policy, the College overrides unit limits (Max Total Units) on Term Activation > Enrolment Limit in the Student Administration System (SAS) to the approved unit limit.

 - If approved Colleges record this in the student administration system.
 This generates an email to students indicating that they may enrol on ISIS in their requested course.